gmarm/BetterSegmentedControl/README.md

 ## Contribution

-Feel free to fork, submit Pull Requests or send me your feedback and suggestions!
+Feel free to Fork, submit Pull Requests or send me your feedback and suggestions!
+However do make sure that tests are passing before submitting a new Pull Request.

 ## Author